hrkloeck/DASKMSWERKZEUGKASTEN/README.md

   -h, --help            show this help message and exit --MS_FILE=MSFILE      MS - file name e.g. 1491291289.1ghz.1.1ghz.4hrs.ms --DATA_TYPE=DATACOLUMN
-                        which data column to use [defaul DATA] --SHOW=SHOWPARAMETER  = Show the amplitude [AMP] or the [PHASE] [default is AMP]
+                        which data column to use [default DATA] --SHOW=SHOWPARAMETER  = Show the amplitude [AMP] or the [PHASE] [default is AMP]
   --FIELD_ID=FIELD_ID   if MS contains muliple field define on field